publiclab/publiclab-archive/notes/eustatic/07-31-2013/can-we-kick-it-yes-we-can-flickering-flare-signal.md

 ---
 title: "Can we kick it?
 Yes we can.
-Signal from a Flickering Refinery Flare "\ntagnames: 'gulf-coast, spectrometer, spectrometry, flare, chalmette, distance-spectrometry'
+Signal from a Flickering Refinery Flare "

+tagnames: 'gulf-coast, spectrometer, spectrometry, flare, chalmette, distance-spectrometry'
 author: eustatic
 path: /07-31-2013/can-we-kick-it-yes-we-can-flickering-flare-signal.md
 nid: 8944